 Airliner Events

 There were many events and tours offered during the weekend.
 Tours of Delta Training Center, Delta Tech Ops, Atlanta Ramp Tour as well as tours of local aviation museums and the DC-3 and 747 at the Delta Flight Museum.
-Both the tours of the DC-3 and the 747 were big draws.
+Both the DC-3 and 747 tours were big draws.

 What I also enjoyed was listening to attendees sharing stories and information as I walked through the crowd.
 I was surprised to see the intensity of some of the conversations.
 These folks really know their airplanes!